 From leading experts who have trained thousands of professionals in Dialectical Behavior Therapy™ (DBT), this manual provides indispensable tools for treating adolescents with emotional or behavioral problems of any level of severity and is now available for pre-order.

-This item is on backorder.
 Dialectical behavior therapy (DBT) skills have been demonstrated to be effective in helping adolescents manage difficult emotional situations, cope with stress, and make better decisions.
 From leading experts in DBT and school-based interventions, this unique manual offers the first nonclinical application of DBT skills.

 For the average clinician, clinic, or inpatient facility, individuals with borderline personality disorder often represent the most difficult and insoluble cases.
 This groundbreaking volume remains a standard reference for Dialectical Behavior Therapy.